The Beauty of Egypt

 - Pyramid of Djoser

-The whole of Egypt houses more than a hundred pyramids; the Pyramid of Djoser is the oldest among the history of Pyramids, building some one hundred years before the Pyramids of Giza.
-Before the construction of these pyramids, the monuments for Pharaohs were just all mounds with a flat top.
+The whole of Egypt houses more than a hundred pyramids; the Pyramid of Djoser is the oldest among all others, building some one hundred years before the Pyramids of Giza.
+Before their construction, the monuments for Pharaohs were just all mounds with a flat top.
 Imhotep, Djoser’s chief architect, conceived the idea of stacking mound after mound, giving birth to pyramids.

 Teotihuacán is an ancient city in Mexico, hosting so many marvels of the prehistoric Mexicans.
 The city itself is a massive complex of archeological wonders.
 The pyramid of the sun is the largest of its kind in the Western hemisphere.
 It is also one of the most mysterious Pyramids in history because no one knows why it was built.